TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-securityprivacycompliance-alwaysencrypted.md

 **[Always Encrypted with secure enclaves](https://docs.microsoft.com/azure/azure-sql/database/always-encrypted-with-secure-enclaves-landing)** extends Always Encrypted by providing richer confidential computing capabilities, including in-place encryption, pattern matching, range comparisons, and sorting.
 It leverages server-side, secure enclaves and does not rely on deterministic encryption to support confidential computations.

-Most users are able to resolve their Always Encrypted related issues using the steps below
+Most users are able to resolve their issues related to Always Encrypted by using the following steps.

 ## **Recommended Steps**